 Do not browse the Internet from the computer

-Browsing the internet from your computer greatly increases the risk of a malware infection.
-Certain malware can automatically infect your machine just by visiting a compromised website without any operator intervention.
-Downloading and installing applications from the Internet greatly increases the surface area of attack and is strongly not recommended.
+Browsing the Internet from your computer greatly increases the risk of a malware infection.
+Certain malware can automatically infect your computer by visiting a compromised website without any operator intervention.
+Downloading and installing applications from the Internet greatly increases the surface area of attack and is strongly discouraged.

 Do not use email on the computer